pandeyy07/Artificial_Inteligence_CS7IS2/README.md

 ![Alt text](puzzleExample.png?raw=true)

-The Algorithms we used to solve the puzzle iniclude Backtracking with and without value forward checking, AC-3 and Simulated Annealing.The test games can found in the folder Futoshiki_testgames.
+The Algorithms we used to solve the puzzle iniclude Backtracking, forward checking, AC-3 and Simulated Annealing.The test games can found in the folder Futoshiki_testgames.

 To run Backtracking without forward checking go to BacktrackSolver/futoshiki.py.
 Run the code and input one of the four text files. (four.txt, five.txt, six.txt, seven.txt).